saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-15-opensource.md

 If I said the journey is smooth, it would be the lie of the century.
 Some reviews will frustrate you, the code will jam at times, you will burn the midnight candle at times, meet mean people.
 Always remember to keep calm and continue hacking.
 May you have the calmness to ignore the things that dont matter , the focus for things that matter and the ability to know the difference!!!

+### You wont walk the Journey alone

 Whatever you want to achieve will cost you a little patience and commitment.There are people that have walked this path.Many communities exist with people very willing to guide you on the open source journey.
 I have been previledged to know about the [The Open source help community](https://github.com/OpenSourceHelpCommunity/Getting-Started-With-Contributing-to-Open-Sources).
 A community full of individuals that want to help others to start contributing.
 You can reach any one there for help and join the monthly chats with experts that have walked the open source path.

+Maintainers are always happy to guide new contributors.
+There may be those exaggarated scenarios where mentors are not friendly but these are few.You just need to find a project you want to contribute to and reach out to the maintainers to see what you can work on.
+The best project to work on is for a project you use because then you can easily even suggest improvements to it because you are a user.

 See you at the top!!!!